-One thing they used to tell new bloggers back in the day when people had the attention span for blogs was never to write about how tired you are or how you have nothing to write about.
+One thing they used to tell new bloggers was never to write about how tired you are or how you have nothing to write about.

 I just want to finish this pregnancy weighing less than President Physical Fitness claims to weigh, and I don’t think that’s too much to ask.

 If you’re in a certain demographic of impending motherhood, breastfeeding is not really a recommendation: it’s an assumption.

 Before I got pregnant, I assumed that I would know a lot about my baby long before she was born.
 I’m reasonably sure I was wrong.

 Yesterday was the scariest day of my pregnancy so far.

 There was always a fair chance that would be the case, given that the 20-week anatomy scan was scheduled for that date.